 1. My periods are getting me down, what can I do?

 Every woman is different and the amount of blood loss during periods varies considerably between women.
 If you are having heavy periods that are affecting your daily social activities, either emotionally or physically, you are not alone.
 Heavy menstrual bleeding affects about a quarter of women in the UK.
 About 30,000 women undergo surgical treatment for heavy periods each year in England and Wales.
-If you are having periods that are affecting you physically, socially or emotionally, you should see a doctor who will assess you through detailed history, examination and possibly an ultrasound scan to rule out any possible cause.
+If you are having periods that are affecting you physically, socially or emotionally, you should see a doctor who will assess you through a detailed history, examination and possibly an ultrasound scan to rule out any possible cause.
 In most cases, there are a number of medications that a doctor can prescribe before considering any surgical procedures.

-It is important not ignore this Gynaecological problem and to see a doctor, as they can advise on simple medications to regularise periods.
+It is important not to ignore this Gynaecological problem and to see a doctor, as they can advise on simple medications to regularise periods.
 It is also quite important to see your doctor if you are experiencing vaginal bleeding during or after having sex.
-This could be a sign of an easily treatable infection.
+This could be asign of an easily treatable infection.
 It is also very important to keep up to date with your smear tests.

 2. What is the best contraception for me to delay having a baby?